Create a formula in a worksheet

 Anyone who can create a worksheet can add a formula to it.
 Formulas are not reusable; the formula you create is associated only with the worksheet it belongs to.
-A complete list of available formulas and examples of each is available in the Formula function reference.
+A complete list of available formulas and examples of each is available in the formula function reference.

 You can create a formula in a worksheet by using the Formula Builder.
 When you do this, the result of the formula gets added to the worksheet as a column.
 Use these steps to create a formula:

-Click the + button next to Formulas.
+Select the + button next to Formulas.

 Type your formula in the Formula Builder.

 Formula elements are color coded by type and can include the formula operators and functions (blue), the names of columns (purple), and/or constants (black).

 You can see a list of formula operators with examples by selecting Formula Assistant.